nklammer/MORmod_10k/README.md

 # 10k
-This repository contains resources and documentation for the building energy modeling portion of the methods of the "10k" technical report (TR).
+This repository contains resources and documentation for the building energy modeling portion of the methods of the FY 22"10k" technical report (TP-5500-81037).

 for Noah Klammer's 2021 MS thesis at the Univeristy of Colorado "Model Order Reduction for More Modular Buildings: Model-Cluster-Reduce for Modular Multifamily Buildings".